mramos42/UXPortfolio/Journal Entry 2/JournalEntryTwo.md

 <img src="TStandGrip.jpg" width=250>

 The stand also has a rubber grip that holds any mobile device without scratching it.
 The bottom of the stand also has 4 rubber grips which help prevent it from slipping on the surface it’s on.
+This makes the stand __safe__ for mobile devices.

 <img src="TStandFolded.jpg" width=250> <img src="TstandAdjustable.jpg" width=250> <img src="TStandIphone.jpg" width=250>